-On Tuesday June 16th around 50 delegates participated in a conference in Manchester called “Acoustics in Healthcare Envrionments”.
-The conference, organised by the Institute of Acoustics in the UK, was hosted by Adrian Popplewell, Ramboll UK.
+On Tuesday, June 16th around 50 delegates participated in a conference in Manchester called “Acoustics in Healthcare Environments”.
+The conference, organized by the Institute of Acoustics in the UK, was hosted by Adrian Popplewell, Ramboll UK.
 Seven papers were presented during the day.
-One of the speakers, Anthony Thomas of Ecophon UK, wrote some notes especially for Acoustic Bulletin.
-Please click on the link below to read them.
+One of the speakers, Anthony Thomas of Ecophon UK, wrote some notes, especially for Acoustic Bulletin.

 HTM08-01 – The new design guide – Richard Budd, SRL